Zecao/IterativeBranchExchange/README.md

 ### 4. Extra material
 ### 4.1 All reconfigurations
-Spreadsheet detailing all the reconfigurations implemented in [**Cemig-D**](https://www.cemig.com.br/en/) feeders using the Iterative Branch Exchange.
+Spreadsheet with information on the 81 configurations carried out in [**Cemig-D**](https://www.cemig.com.br/en/) feeders/substations using the Iterative Branch Exchange.

 ### 4.2 Initial population for evolutionary meta-heuristics for the Distribution Network Reconfiguration problem
 [**"MSTInitialPopulation"**](https://github.com/Zecao/2020Dijkstra/tree/master/MSTInitialPopulation)